ChunbiaoZhu/SalPan/README.md

 # Salient Object Detection for Panoramic Images Dataset (SalPan)

-if you use this dataset.
+If you use this dataset.

 Please cite as:

 arXiv:1710.04071 [cs.CV]

   @misc{1710.04071,